 This year’s XPS will feature your choice of a 13.3in UltraSharp 4K Ultra HD (3840x2160) InfinityEdge touch display.
 There's also lower resolution Full HD (1920 x 1080) InfinityEdge touch or non-touch display.

-The choice of memory will range between 4-16GB of LPDDR3 Dual Channel RAM, and storage will go from 128GB all the way up to 2TB.
+The choice of memory ranges between 4-16GB of LPDDR3 Dual Channel RAM, and storage goes from 128GB all the way up to 2TB.

 On the ports front, we’ve got two Thunderbolt 3 with power delivery and DisplayPort, 1x USB-C 3.1 with power delivery and DisplayPort, a microSD card reader; headset jack and a wedge-shaped lock slot.